veryyque/HTML-CSS-JS/README.md

-# HTML-CSS-JS
+# Pipernet
-My projects for web design
+Website for a created Pipernet project that was made during stepik course from presented Figma design